 Purchases essential specialist equipment for individuals who are paralysed; offers short-term housing and independent living courses for spinally injured people newly discharged from hospital and a research programme looking into ways of improving quality of life for wheelchair users.
 Raises funds for research projects and rehabilitation.

 Runs a rehabilitation sports centre, facilities include 25m ramped access swimming pool, integrated gym, dance studio and training suite.
-IT department, which includes an internet cafe.

 Back-Up